nubenetes/awesome-kubernetes/docs/terraform.md

 - [medium - Infrastructure-As-Code: But You Don’t Have to Write That Code](https://medium.com/@duplocloud/infrastructure-as-code-but-you-dont-have-to-write-that-code-87ec4fe94863)
 - [Manage Active Directory Objects with the New Windows AD Provider for HashiCorp Terraform](https://www.hashicorp.com/blog/manage-active-directory-objects-new-windows-ad-provider-hashicorp-terraform) Official HashiCorp-maintained Active Directory provider for Terraform.
 Terraform is a great way to bring some sanity to AD management so we’re excited to make this official.
 - [Terraform Feature Flags & Environment Toggle Design Patterns](https://build5nines.com/terraform-feature-flags-environment-toggle-design-patterns/)
-- [dzone: Immutable Infrastructure CI/CD Using Hashicorp Terraform and Jenkins](https://dzone.com/articles/immutable-infrastructure-cicd-using-hashicorp-terr) This extensive article should leave few questions unanswered about creating your infrastructure.
 - [Announcing Databricks Labs Terraform integration on AWS and Azure](https://databricks.com/blog/2020/09/11/announcing-databricks-labs-terraform-integration-on-aws-and-azure.html)
 - [hashicorp.com: Announcing 11 Verified Providers for Terraform](https://www.hashicorp.com/blog/announcing-11-verified-providers-for-terraform)
 - [learn.hashicorp.com: Call APIs with Terraform Providers.
 Learn how to use and create custom Terraform Providers in a new collection of tutorials on HashiCorp Learn 🌟](https://learn.hashicorp.com/collections/terraform/providers)